-- 18. Within five days after the filing of Form P-1, the Petitioner must submit to the Chief Justice an electronic copy and file at the SSMU office three paper copies of: - a. all relevant documents in their entirety (except the Constitution and SSMU By-Laws); - b. their declaration containing the written arguments of the Petitioner conforming to the following format: - i.
+- 17. Within five days after the filing of Form P-1, the Petitioner must submit to the Chief Justice an electronic copy and file at the SSMU office three paper copies of: - a. all relevant documents in their entirety (except the Constitution and SSMU By-Laws); - b. their declaration containing the written arguments of the Petitioner conforming to the following format: - i.
 Allegation of facts: What happened?
 Who did what?
 What were the relevant dates of any, for example, communications, decisions, official Council motions? - ii.
 Procedures already followed: Why is it not possible for this petition to be resolved by the parties without intervention from the Judicial Board?
 Have all other possible avenues for dispute resolution been exhausted?
 If not, why not? - iii.
 What does the Petitioner want (remedy sought)?
 The Petitioner must state clearly what he or she wants e.g. Order of Council overturned, an act by an officer declared unconstitutional, an interpretation of the Constitution or SSMU By-Laws in reference to a specific fact situation. - iv. iv.
 Reasoned argument: What is the basis of jurisdiction for the Judicial Board?
 Why should the Judicial Board award the Petitioner what he or she wants?
 What specific statutory provisions are involved and/or have been violated?
 How do the facts as alleged constitute a violation?
-How should the statutory provisions be interpreted according to the Petitioner? - 19.
+How should the statutory provisions be interpreted according to the Petitioner? - 18.
 Declarations shall be limited to twenty pages, not including cover page, table of contents, authorities and appendices.
-A party may only surpass this page limit upon request, in writing, and after approval by the Judicial Board.
+A party may request, in writing, for an extended page limit.